EmeryCSI/CSI-246S24_GA5_useRef-and-Custom-Hooks/README.md

 9. Select JavaScript as the variant
 10. cd into the new project folder and run:
 11. `npm install jspdf`
-12. We will be using the jsPDF library to create a PDF of our ID card. [text](https://www.npmjs.com/package/jspdf)
+12. We will be using the jsPDF library to create a PDF of our ID card. [jsPDF npm link](https://www.npmjs.com/package/jspdf)
 13. Run `mkdir Screenshots` to create a Screenshots folder.
 14. Lauch your application with `npm run dev`